-Taylor, Philip; Cleveland, Cory C.; Wieder, Will; Sullivan, Benjamin; Doughty, Chris; Dobrowski, Solomon Z.; Townsend, Alan R. 2017.
+Taylor, Philip G.; Cleveland, Cory C.; Wieder, William R.; Sullivan, Benjamin; Doughty, Christopher E.; Dobrowski, Solomon Z.; Townsend, Alan R. 2017.
 Temperature and rainfall interaction to control carbon cycling in tropical forests.
 Ecology Letters.
-(Abstract)
+(Abstract) (Online version)